Developer Guide

 - Different commands have different requirements for index lists.
 For e.g.

-to also be stored.
-Each command has to implement additional checks when usingIndexList
+DeleteOrderItemCommandandDeleteCommandrequire that there should be no duplicateIndexesin theIndexListafter parsing.
+However, theAddOrderCommandrequires duplicateIndexesto also be stored.
+Each command has to implement additional checks when usingIndexListdue to differing requirements.

 - Different commands have different requirements for index lists.
 For e.g.